WiFi Keeps Disconnecting on Windows 11: How to Stop It

 - This guide will discuss the simple methods to fix this issue.

 Many users faced issues when upgrading from Windows 10 to Windows 11.
 One of the most common ones is the WiFi keeps disconnecting issue.
-In this guide, we will explain the expert-recommended methods to fix the problem right after discussing the causes.
+This guide will explain the expert-recommended methods to fix the problem after discussing the causes.
 Let’s get started!

-What causes the WiFi keeps disconnecting issue on Windows 11?
+What causes the WiFi to keep disconnecting on Windows 11?

 There could be various reasons for WiFi not connecting issues; some of the common ones are: